davatorium/rofi/doc/rofi-manpage.markdown

 `-width` [value]

-  Set the width of the menu as a percentage of the screen width.
+  Set width of menu. `[value]` is specified in percentage.

       rofi -width 60

-  If value is larger then 100, the size is set in pixels. e.g. to span a full hd monitor:
+  If `[value]` is larger then 100, size is set in pixels.
+Example to span a full hd monitor:

       rofi -width 1920

-  If the value is negative, it tries to estimates a character width.
+  If `[value]` is negative, it tries to estimates a character width.
 To show 30 characters on a row:

       rofi -width -30